 John Vijay

 John Vijay is an Indian actor, best known for Tamil cinema.
-John Vijay began their career in 2007 and has been a prominent figure in the industry for over 19 years.
-With 30 credits to their name, John Vijay remains one of the most prolific and celebrated talents in the industry.
+John Vijay began their career in 2011 and has been a prominent figure in the industry for over 15 years.
+With over 90 credits to their name, John Vijay remains one of the most prolific and celebrated talents in the industry.
 Spanning 10+ years, John Vijay's career remains one of the longest and most celebrated in Tamil cinema.

 - Born